When’s the best time to sell a house?

 - Rising inflation

-The cost of living is increasing sharply.
-Inflation is due to reach over 7% by the Spring, thanks to the rising cost of fuel, clothing, food and utilities.
-This will have a significant impact on buyers’ affordability when it comes to buying property.
+The cost of living has risen sharply over the last year, thanks high fuel, clothing, food and utility costs.
+This has a significant impact on buyers’ affordability when it comes to buying property.

 - Rising interest rates

 In an attempt to stem the rise in inflation, the Bank of England has already increased its base interest rate and the rate is predicted to rise further throughout this year.
-That means mortgage interest rates will rise and buyers are likely to be able to borrow less than they have been able to previously.
+Mortgages are more expensive than they have been over the last few years, which means buyers are likely to have to reduce their property budget.

 - Salary stagnation

-With both the cost of living and interest rates rising, most households are starting to feel the pinch.
-Salaries are not rising to keep up with inflation, so every household is likely to be significantly worse off in 2022.
+With both the cost of living and interest rates rising, most households are feeling the pinch.
+Salaries are not rising to keep up with inflation, so every household is likely to be significantly worse off.

-There are pros and cons to selling a house during a property market boom.
-Much will depend on your onward plans.
+There are pros and cons to selling a house during a period of price correction.

 There will be pros and cons to selling your house at any time.
 These are some things you might want to consider if you’re thinking about selling your property soon.